 I love gemstones!
 I love to study and inspect gemstones.
 For me, the most interesting aspect of gemmology is the specific qualities held by each of these wonderful natural minerals.

-Not all gemstones possess optical effects which are dependant on their natural formation millions of years ago.
+Not all gemstones possess special optical effects it all dependants on their natural formation millions of years ago.
 With human intervention and ingenuity, man has managed to enhance nature’s beauty a little more through understanding nature’s ‘building blocks’.

 Where do I start?

 Asterism and Chatoyancy (cat’s eye)

-The vast majority of us have seen sapphires and rubies; they both belong to the same species or “family” corundum.
-Ruby is basically red corundum all other colours are sapphires, unless it’s a pinkie orange then it’s a Padparadasha (!) – But I will keep that for another time, its just important to understand the the chemical makeup of these three stones is the same.
+The vast majority of us have seen sapphires and rubies; they both belong to the same species or ‘family’ known as corundum.
+Rubies are red corundum all other colours are sapphires, unless it’s a pinkie orange then it’s a Padparadasha (!) – But I will keep that for another time, its just important to understand the the chemical makeup of these three stones is the same.
 High quality corundum’s are transparent to translucent but if the stone is heavily included it can appear opaque.
 Colour is also an important factor when it comes to quality.
 On this occasion however, it is the inclusions I’m going to focus on.

 So, how do inclusions help with the asterism affect?

 Light is reflected by inclusions within the gemstone; asterism however doesn’t just happen with any type of inclusion.
 Firstly inclusions must be orientated in a parallel fashion like fibres, needles and hollow tubes (bear in mind these inclusions are minute and are very great in numbers).

-As you can see in this image these inclusions not only lie parallel to each other they also occur in three different directions.
-The stone must be cut in the correct orientation and always cut cabochon in order to best display asterism.
+As you can see in the image these inclusions not only lie parallel to each other they also occur in three different directions.
+The stone must be cut in the correct way and always cut cabochon in order to best display asterism.
 When a light source is shone directly on top of the cut stone the line of light reflected back will be perpendicular to the inclusions and will appear as a six-rayed star (see orange coloured lines).

 Sapphires in particular can also appear as a rare twelve-rayed star.